 Creative Claire is the brand and design whizz of the crew who has put her honours degree in design to good use since 1996.
-With dues paid at London firms Coley Porter Bell and Associate Design, she returned home to raise her young son twelve years ago.
+With dues paid at London firms Coley Porter Bell and Associate Design, she returned home to raise her young son in 2005.
 Edgy, original and innovative are all great words to use in a bio, and fortunately, they are very apt when talking about ‘Clairebear’, who continued to do her own thing until founding SMITHKIN BAKER.
-With design experience ranging from 20th Century Fox to Michelin, to Readers Digest, her passion for creative input is insatiable; typified by her trademark fashion and our very own branding!
+With design experience ranging from 20th Century Fox to Michelin, Orange and Readers Digest Global, her passion for creative input is insatiable; typified by her trademark fashion and our very own branding!

 Loves – Living as a hobbit in the sticks, riding her horse at the crack of dawn and having a filthy laugh.